myPTO Program: FAQs

 An employee may request to receive withdrawals from the MDRB if they have exhausted their available accruals and a declared major disaster has caused severe hardship to the employee and/or to an immediate family member, resulting in the employee being unable to work.

-• What is the maximum number of hours an employee can receive per MDRB activation?
+• What is the maximum number of MDRB hours an employee can receive?

 Employees may receive up to two grants of MDRB hours per activation of the temporary recovery bank, not to exceed 80 hours per grant (for a total of 160 hours).
 If the temporary recovery bank is activated multiple times in a fiscal year, then the maximum MDRB hours that may be granted to an employee for all activations is 300 hours.